collaborativebioinformatics/Haploblock_Clusters/README.md

 Our overarching goal was to generate a similarity matrix of interpopulation haploblocks, taking into account both rare and common variants.
 In theory, the human genome consists of multiple haplotype blocks that are shared among the individuals from all populations.
 At any given locus, certain haplotypes are more prone to the disease than others depending on the type of variation they carry.
 Thus, linking the mutation information with the haplotype would enhance our understanding of the implications of a given mutation (or variation) and relatedness between individuals in a population.
 In this hackathon, we aimed to develop a bioinformatics workflow that would enable us to do so.

 We are taking the help of software for haplotype phasing SHAPEIT5 (Hofmeister et al., 2023) and relatedness calculation ARG-Needle (Zhang et al., 2023) to obtain the haplotype blocks containing SV information and their relatedness with each other.
 We then create a similarity matrix for the haplotype blocks for all samples within different populations.
-We further link this information to SVs (in vcf file).
+We further link this information to SVs (in a VCF file).

 ## Methods